zhiyiYo/Face-Mask-Detector/README.md

-# Air-Piano
+# Face-Mask-Detector
-A face mask detector based on STM32 and Yolov4.
+A face mask detector based on STM32F103ZET6 and Yolov4.

 ## Quick start